Augu000/StockMarket-Kursinis/README.md

 # 3. Results and Summary

-## a.
-See "Results" functional requirement
-The program successfully fetches stock data from the Finnhub API and displays it to the user.
+✅ The program successfully fetches stock data from the Finnhub API and displays it to the user.

-## b.
-See "Conclusions" functional requirement
-The program demonstrates the successful implementation of user management and stock data fetching functionalities.
+✅ The program demonstrates the successful implementation of user management and stock data fetching functionalities.

 ## c.
 How it would be possible to extend your application?
 We could extend the application by adding additional features such as: